 Sonic Topologies: Hong Kong

 MetaObjects was invited to develop by the Learning and Interpretation Department at M+ museum to create a multi-sensory installation for the South Quad Breakout Space.
-As a semi-permanent installation, the work seeks to engage visitors with art through multiple senses of sight, touch and sound.
-MetaObjects facilitated the 3D modelling and printing of an artwork from the M+ Collection, sound commissioning, interaction development and installation design, resulting in a collaborative artwork developed in conversation with the museum.
-MetaObjects commissioned sound artist Ryo Ikeshiro to create the sound map for the installation.
+As a semi-permanent installation, the commissioned work seeks to engage visitors with art through multiple senses of sight, touch and sound.
+MetaObjects facilitated the 3D interpretation and printing of an artwork from the M+ Collection, interaction development and installation design, resulting in a collaborative artwork developed in conversation with the museum.
+MetaObjects worked with sound artist Ryo Ikeshiro to create the sound map for the installation.
 The interior design was created with the architectural studio, Sky Yutaka.

 Sonic Topologies: Hong Kong is an aural cartographic interpretation of Yamazaki Tsuruko’s 1967 painting, Work.
 Inspired by the interdisciplinary and collaborative spirit of the Gutai Art Association, the Japanese avant-garde artist collective to which Yamazaki belonged, the work creates a transcoding from image and touch to sound.
 By placing and moving one’s hands over different parts of a 3D printed topographic relief of the work, visitors are able to use the painting as a ‘sound map,’ where their hands are tracked using machine learning, creating a multisensory experience through sight, hearing and touch.